cisco/webex-assistant-sdk/get_started_documentation/README.md

 ### Understanding the Encryption Flow

 As mentioned above, the data in the request to the skill will be encrypted.
-The encryption is done using keys that have to be provided by you, the developer, at the moment you register your skill with the service.
+The encryption is done using rsa keys that have to be provided by you, the developer, at the moment you register your skill with the service.
 You only provide the public key to the service, and then use the private key in the skill to decrypt the content.